tnflash84/identrify.com/README.md

-# Boilerplate repo for deploying static sites with Netlify and Metalsmith
+# Boilerplate repo for deploying static sites with Netlify, Metalsmith and Nunjucks

 ## Netlify Deploy settings